TEXTaiLES/Portal/README.md

-# Portal to Digital Textailes Archive — Directus Endpoint Extension
+# Portal — Digital Textailes Archive (Directus integration)

+Portal is a web application developed as part of the TEXTaiLES toolbox.
+It provides a public 3D viewer and archive for cultural heritage artifacts, integrated with Directus as the content management and file-storage backend.

-A public 3D artifact viewer extension for Directus.
-This endpoint serves a single-page viewer that loads 3D models (GLTF) from the Directus `directus_files` storage and a set of static assets (CSS/JS/images) shipped in the extension `static/Archieve_files` folder.
+This repository contains a Directus endpoint extension that serves a single-page viewer and static assets.
+The extension reads GLTF models and associated files from the Directus `directus_files` storage (the Directus uploads library) and streams them to the public viewer.

 This extension lives at: